openstack-archive/openstack-salt/doc/source/install/install-config-minion.rst

   wget -O install_salt.sh https://bootstrap.saltstack.com
   sudo sh install_salt.sh

 Install a specific version from git using ``wget``:

 .. code:: console

   wget -O install_salt.sh https://bootstrap.saltstack.com
-  sudo sh install_salt.sh -P git v0.16.4
+  sudo sh install_salt.sh -P git v2015.5

 On the above example we added `-P` which will allow PIP packages to be installed if required but it's no a necessary flag for git based bootstraps.

-Minion Configuration
+Basic minion Configuration
 ---------------------------

 Salt configuration is very simple.
 The only requirement for setting up a minion is to set the location of the master in the minion configuration file.